This is a short list of our most frequently asked questions.

 Or it may be because your subscription has expired.
 You can check the expiration date via the subscription tab within My account, which will also allow you to rejoin.Back to top

 We do not hold your credit card details; the payment provider that processes transactions on our behalf does.
 If you joined before 4 August 2014, the payment company is RBS WorldPay.
 When your card details expire, we will need to transfer your payment arrangement to our new provider Stripe.com - please contact us about this.

 If you joined on or after 4 August 2014, the payment company is Stripe.com.
 We will soon be introducing the facility to update your card details via My account, but in the meantime please email firstname.lastname@example.org if you have any problems or questions.Back to top

 If you don't like what you find on Purple Pages, you may cancel and receive a full refund provided you email email@example.com to say you wish to cancel within 14 days of first becoming a member.

-If you decide to cancel after those first 14 days of your initial membership have elapsed, there are two alternative options.
-If you joined before 4 August 2014, click here for a full explanation of how to cancel your FuturePay agreement with RBS WorldPay.
-If you joined on or after 4 August 2014, we will shortly be introducing the function to cancel your membership within the My account section.
-In the meantime, please email firstname.lastname@example.org if you have any problems or questions.Back to top
+If you decide to cancel after those first 14 days of your initial membership have elapsed, you can use the Cancel my membership button within the My account section.
+Please email firstname.lastname@example.org if you have any problems or questions.Back to top

 The latest version of JancisRobinson.com, launched in August 2014, is a fully responsive design - that is, the same site automatically adjusts itself to be navigable and legible according to the screen size of the device used.
 That means that you have the full functionality of the site whether accessing it via desktop, tablet or mobile devices.
 So in either case, point your browser to JancisRobinson.com!Back to top